seetaresearch/dragon/Docs/api/python/contents/vm/theano/compile.rst

 ==============================      =======================================================================
 `function`_                         Return a callable function that will compute outputs.
 `shared`_                           Construct a Tensor initialized with numerical values.
-`scan`_                             Run a dynamic loop of the given one step function.
 ==============================      =======================================================================